Community Resources Fellow - Iowa Department of Human Rights

 Future Leaders In Action Overview:

-Future Leaders in Action (FLIA) cultivates leaders and strengthens youth-oriented nonprofits through a fellowship program.
-Fellows, individuals interested in entering the social sector, work on-site full-time at a partner agency to develop or implement a pre-determined enrichment program.
+FLIA cultivates leaders and strengthens youth-oriented nonprofits and organizations through a fellowship program.
+Fellows, individuals interested in entering the social sector, work on-site full-time at a partner nonprofit to develop or implement a pre-determined enrichment program.

 Throughout the fellowship, fellows gain various professional skills including fundraising, communication, program development, in a fast-paced, hands-on learning environment.